jspotten/cs324-labs/09a-hw-http/README.md

     65535.
 Use of ports with values less than 1024 require root privileges.)

     ```
-    cd www
-    python3 -m http.server --cgi port
+    python3 -m http.server -d www --cgi port
     ```

-    This starts a python-based HTTP server in the directory "www" listening on the TCP port that you designated.
+    This starts a python-based HTTP server in the directory "www" (specified with the `-d` option) listening on the TCP port that you designated.
 The `--cgi` option tells the server to support CGI.
 That means that paths starting with "/cgi-bin/" should be treated as CGI programs; that is, they are executed by the server and their output sent back to the client--as opposed the server sending their file contents to the client.
 Note that this HTTP server uses HTTP/1.0.
 For the purposes of this assignment, the difference between HTTP/1.1 and HTTP/1.0 is that an HTTP/1.1 server can receive multiple requests, back-to-back, over the same TCP connection, whereas an HTTP/1.0 server closes its end of the connection after transmitting the entire HTTP response.
 In this latter case, the client's call to `read()` results in a return value of 0, which is, effectively, end-of-file (EOF).

 # Part 1: HTTP